MicrosoftDocs/cpp-docs/docs/cpp/string-and-character-literals-cpp.md

 char c7 = '\x0pqr'; // C4305, C4309, truncates to 'r'
 ```

 If a wide character literal prefixed with `L` contains a multicharacter sequence, the value is taken from the first character, and the compiler raises warning C4066.
-Subsequent characters are ignored, unlike the behavior of the equivalent ordinary character literal.
+Subsequent characters are ignored, unlike the behavior of the equivalent ordinary multicharacter literal.

 ```cpp
 wchar_t w1 = L'\100';   // L'@'